Dal Makhani Recipe (Restaurant Style)

 Preparation

-• Pour 4 cups fresh water and pressure cook for 10 whistles on a medium heat.
-You can also cook in a pot until soft and tender adding more water as needed.
-If cooking in instant pot, pressure cook on high pressure for 20 mins.
+• Pour 4 cups fresh water to the dal and pressure cook for 10 whistles on a medium heat or in the instant pot for 20 mins (high pressure).
+If you don’t have a cooker, cook in a heavy bottom pot until soft and tender, adding more hot water as needed.

-• Heat a heavy bottom pot with butter & ghee.
-If using whole spices, add them and saute for half a minute.
-Then add onions and fry until they turn golden.
+• Heat a heavy bottom pot with ghee.
+Add the whole spices if using and let them sizzle for a minute.

-• Stir in ginger garlic paste and saute for 1 minute until the raw smell goes away.
+• Stir in the onions and saute until golden, for 7 mins.
+Stir in ginger garlic paste and saute for 1 minute until aromatic.

-• Add salt, chilli powder & garam masala.
-Saute well until the masala smells good and turns thick.
+• Pour the tomato puree and cook for 3 to 4 minutes.
+Stir in salt, chili powder & garam masala.
+Saute well until the masala smells good and turns thick, for 4 to 5 mins.

-• Mash the cooked urad dal slightly and pour it along with the stock.
-Pour another 1 cup hot boiling water & mix.
+• Mash the cooked urad dal slightly and pour it along with the stock (lentil cooked liquid).
+Pour 1 cup hot water & mix.

-• Cook on a low flame until the dal thickens stirring often in between to prevent burning the bottom.
+• Cook on a low flame until the dal becomes thick, stir often in between to prevent burning the bottom.
 After 60 mins, the dal thickens.

-• Add another ½ to 1 cup hot boiling water and continue to cook until thick.
-This takes another 30 mins.
+• Add another ½ to 1 cup hot boiling water and continue to cook until really thick.
+(This takes another 30 mins.
 Totally cook for about 90 mins from the time you added the cooked dal to the pot.
+The cook time may vary depending on your pot and stove)

 Dhungar – Smoking (optional)

-• Place a small piece of foil or a tall steel cup on the dal makhani.
-Hold 1 to 2 inch piece of natural wood charcoal with a tong and burn it on direct fire until red hot.
-Then place it on the foil kept over dal or in the steel cup.
+• Place a small piece of foil or an aluminum foil cup or a tall steel cup on the dal makhani.
+Hold 1 to 2 inch piece of natural wood charcoal with a tong and burn it on direct fire until red hot, for 3 to 4 mins.
+Then place it on the foil/cup kept over dal.

 • Quickly pour ¼ tsp ghee on the hot coal.
 Immediately cover the pot and allow to smoke for 3 to 4 mins.
 For stronger flavor, add another ¼ tsp ghee on the coal and repeat the smoking.

-• Garnish dal makhani with butter or cream & serve with fluffy Basmati rice or naan.
+• Garnish dal makhani with more butter or cream & serve with fluffy Basmati rice or naan.

-• Once the butter melts, add onions and saute until transparent.
-Add ginger garlic paste and saute for 30 seconds.
+• Stir in the ginger garlic paste and saute for 1 minute.

 Notes